 Table of Contents

 - Why Cavalier King Charles Spaniels Are Smart

 - Is Your Cavalier King Charles Smart?

-The ranking of the smartest dog breeds is based on obedience and working intelligence.
-That is, the measurement of the dog’s ability to learn and recall commands.
-Though flawed, it’s how we measure dog intelligence in Cavalier King Charles Spaniels.
+The ranking of the smartest dog breeds is based on a concept called “obedience & working intelligence.”
+It’s the measurement of a dog’s ability to learn and recall commands.
+It’s not ideal for the measurement of dog IQ, though it’s a decent starting point.

-This type of dog intelligence can be credited to Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
-With the help of 199 obedience trial judges, Coren created his criteria for measuring dog intelligence.
+This type of dog intelligence was invented by Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
+With the help of 199 obedience trial judges, Coren developed his criteria for measuring dog intelligence.

 Coren’s Dog Intelligence Criteria

 The criteria used for measuring the smartest dogs come down to two things: how quickly can the dog breed learn commands and how obedient they are.
 As such, the obedience trial judges were asked to record the following:

 - The number of repetitions needed to learn a new command.
 Dog breeds that needed fewer repetitions to learn were considered to be smarter dogs.